ApolloTang/mynote--bash-scripting/README.md

 ## To reinstall bash kernel if something goes wrong:

 ```
-# List all kernels and grap the name of the kernel you want to remove
+# List all kernels and grab the name of the kernel you want to remove
 jupyter kernelspec list
 # Remove it
 jupyter kernelspec remove <kernel_name>